-Prior to the first day of the program During the reverse start period
+Prior to the first day of the program 100% Tuition

+During the reverse start period 100% Tuition

 After the reverse start period through 9.9%

 of program 90% Tuition

 After more than 10% and through 24.9%

 of program 50% Tuition

 After more than 25% and through 49.9%

-of program
+of program 25% Tuition

 50% and through 100% of program 0% Tuition

-\less \$100 administrative.
+less \$100 administrative.
 Less criminal background check, driving record or other fees paid at time of enrollment.
 Programs longer than 1 year: If student withdraws within first year of any program that is longer than 12 months, student will be obligated to the above tuition calculation, not to exceed prorated tuition value for first 12 months of program.
 Refunds, when due, are made within 30 days (1) of the last day of attendance if written notification has been provided to the institution by the student, or (2) from the date the institution terminates the student or determines withdrawal by the student.
-Refunds, when due, are made within 45 days from last date of attendance.
+Refunds, when due, are made without requiring a request from the student.
+If not requested by student, refund will be issued within 45 days from last date of attendance.

-\\Reverse Start Period: The student has started and has not exceeded the amount of weeks specified for the program as stated in the Reverse Start Policy on page 7 of this handbook.
+Reverse Start Period: The student has started and has not exceeded the amount of weeks specified for the program as stated in the Reverse Start Policy on page 7 of this handbook.